-

 - Usually swims within a small group.

-- Function of the rostral horn on the forehead is unknown.
+- The function of the rostral horn on the forehead is unknown.

 Sources